thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 **Note:**
-In this case of user supplied material properties, if Cycle_Life is Fixed or has either MIN or MAX constraints enabled, Search will likely not be able to find a solution that is judged to be FEASIBLE.
+In this case of user supplied material properties, if Cycle_Life is Fixed or has either MIN or MAX constraints enabled, Search is not likely to find a solution that is judged to be FEASIBLE.

 In order to continue with user supplied material properties, disable constraints on Cycle_Life and enable constraints on FS_CycleLife.